Research projects at Sultan Qaboos University are broadly grouped under the following nine themes:

-research It covers culture, economy, business and management models, society, geography and law as well as history, archaeology, language and literature.
+Humanities and social sciences covers culture, economy, business and management models, society, geography and law as well as history, archaeology, language and literature.
 Three major sub-themes are economy, cultures and society.
 Research in these areas is critical to an understanding of the economic, political, historical, educational, legal, social and global context within which Omani society operates.

-It includes telecommunications, digital technology, computer science, e-commerce, electrical and computer engineering, physics, informatics and mathematics.
+Information and communication systems includes telecommunications, digital technology and innovation, computer science, e-commerce, electrical and computer engineering, physics, informatics and mathematics.
 Major sub-themes include computer engineering, computer science, information technology, management information systems, software engineering, communication and networking technology, embedded systems, electronics, instrumentation and control.

-It addresses the advance of knowledge in fundamental areas of science and humanities, including philosophy, linguistics, mathematics, statistics, econometrics, theoretical physics and geophysics, physical chemistry and mathematical biology/ecology.
+Fundamental research addresses the advance of knowledge in fundamental areas of science and humanities, including philosophy, linguistics, mathematics, statistics, econometrics, theoretical physics and geophysics, physical chemistry and mathematical biology/ecology.
 It is basically grounded on theoretical paradigms and fosters insight-inspired topics that do not have obvious or immediate application.
 Some of the sub-themes include fluid physics, high energy physics, mathematical analysis, discrete mathematical systems, differential equations and dynamical system, modeling, fractals, chaos and theory of computing.

-It includes industrial and engineering technology, food safety, security and processing and commercial aspects.
+Industry includes industrial and engineering technology, food safety, security and processing and commercial aspects.
 Major sub-themes include soft aspects such as governance, financial markets, human resource management and e-commerce; and hard aspects such as construction, biotechnology and manufacturing.